 Please see the web links at the bottom of the page for more detailed information on the Early Year curriculum and areas of learning.

-Our topic for this half term is..............
+Our topic for this half term is..............We are superheroes!

 When the children can say, read and write sounds confidently then they will start to take part in 'word time' activities.
 This is where the children start to read ( by blending the sounds together) and write ( by segmenting the sounds) three letter cvc (consonant, vowel, consonant) words made up of the sounds they already know.

 In Reception the children will have opportunities to read and write in all areas of the classroom and areas of the classroom will be enhanced at different times to encourage the children to read and write words and sentences using the skills they have learnt during RWI lessons.

 The children will take a reading book home when Mrs Swift and Mrs Letheren have assessed them as being ready.
 The reading books your child brings home are different to those we use in class for the teaching of specific reading skills.
 The home reading books are designed for your child to ‘show off’ to you about how well they are doing with their reading.
 They should never present too much of a challenge or become a chore; by using these Oxford Reading Tree books (based on the adventures of Biff, Chip and Kipper) we hope to foster a love of reading and an enjoyment of books that your child will carry with them into adulthood.
 Remember to read the books more than once and ask plenty of questions.
 Understanding the story is just as important as being able to read the words so look at the pictures and ask questions about how the characters might be feeling, predict what might happen next or ask why a certain character did what they did.
 We do not hear your child read every reading book that we send home however we assess your child in their reading all the time as part of their RWI lessons and will move them up to the next stage when they are ready.